Dysfunctional Amphibious Ships

 Less combat power ashore is not more.
 No competent commander will fly 150 Marine infantrymen in several sorties on slow, huge, helicopters or tiltrotors and dump them off in enemy territory 50 miles from ships with no naval gunfire support!
 What could these stranded riflemen accomplish against a serious enemy force, assuming they survive the landing?
 It is clear that landing Marines is an annoyance, and the navy commodore was happy to "push out" the Marines "attached to the ARG" in time to enjoy lunch and resume his sea patrol.

 The US Navy needs a hundred small, simple, armed, oceangoing amphibious ships (without connectors or aviation fuel) designed to deposit combat power ashore in the face of hostile fire, like World War II era LSTs pictured below.
 These ships are big and solid enough to withstand shore fire and make it to the beach, unlike LCACs and AAVs, yet small enough to make targeting by anti-ship missiles and submarines difficult.
-A hundred LSTs are affordable if the Navy phases out its twelve huge, dysfunctional, and expensive LPDs along with expensive, unarmored, and unarmed LCACs.
+A hundred LSTs are affordable if the Navy cancels plans to replace its twelve aging LSDs with much larger, dysfunctional, and expensive LXs, which are really San Antonio class LPDs.
 A detailed article on this solution will appear soon.

 Carlton Meyer editorG2mil@Gmail.com